HCPS-OTIS/tools/templates/peripherals.md

 ## docking station

-Docking Station Broken
+Ports are not being properly passed through
-Ports do not work properly, and known working devices do not interface with dock.
+Ports are not being properly passed through the docking station.
+Plugging in known working devices and connecting the docking station to a known working laptop does not work.
+Plugging the laptop into a known docking station with the same devices works.